Career Guide

 The path to becoming a South Dakota game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + bachelor's preferred), and a clean background for South Dakota.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + bachelor's preferred, and a clean record are the entry bar in South Dakota.

-4. Graduate from the academy — Complete the South Dakota Law Enforcement Training Academy program.
+- Earn your academy diploma — Finish the South Dakota Law Enforcement Training Academy program.

 For the full nationwide walkthrough, see our how to become a game warden guide.